mayallzObject/mayallzObject/README.md

 ### Hi there 👋

-Hi there, my name is Ivo.
-Nice to meet you!
+Hi there, I am Ivo
+**{about}**: I've recently graduated from Codaisseur's Fullstack Web Developer bootcamp.
 I started to code because I want to use my problem solving skills to create value for sociaty and my familly.
 I am still new to coding, but I am open-minded an eager to learn.

-I've recently graduated from Codaisseur's Fullstack Web Developer bootcamp.

 **{bootcamp}**
 JavaScript, React + Redux, NodeJS, Express, SequilezeORM, HTML5, CSS3,